Applied Chemical Sciences Curriculum

 Course Requirements

-The Applied Chemical Sciences degree requires a minimum of 39 credit hours, not including the internship and it can be completed in 3 semesters.
-The total length of the program is 16 - 22 months, depending on the length of the internship.
+The Applied Chemical Sciences degree requires a minimum of 40 credit hours, not including the internship and it can be completed in 3 semesters.
+The total length of the program is 16 months or more, depending on the length of the internship.
 The curriculum is built on a framework of relevant chemistry courses, business/management, analytics, and professional development: i.e. communication training, research, and practical experience in form of an internship.

 Required Cohort Courses